windmill-labs/windmilldocs/blog/2023-09-05-teracapital-case-study/index.md

 <br/>

-This is a testimonial written by [José Governo](https://www.linkedin.com/in/jose-governo/), Responsible for Quantitative Strategies & Data Engineering at [Tera Capital](https://www.teracapital.com.br/).
+This is a testimonial written by [José Governo](https://www.linkedin.com/in/jose-governo/), Responsible for Quantitative Strategies and Data Engineering at [Tera Capital](https://www.teracapital.com.br/).

 ![Tera Capital Case Study](./t4_use_case.png "Tera Capital Case Study")